 The color, quantity, and viscosity of your spit speak volumes about your health.
 Bloody sputum can be a symptom of serious disease (such as tuberculosis or pneumonia), but can also be a relatively benign symptom of a minor disease (such as acute bronchitis).
 In the latter case, sputum may be lightly streaked with blood.
 Coughing up any significant quantity of blood is always a serious medical condition.
 Any person who experiences this should seek medical attention.
 [5]

 A non-productive (dry) cough may become productive, typically associated with a viral upper respiratory tract infection, such as the common cold.
 Infection causes the mucous membrane of the bronchial tubes to become inflamed and produce thick, sticky mucus.
-No longer removed by the normal action of the cilia, it clogs up the airways.
+No longer removed by the normal action of the cilia, it clogs the airways.
+This interferes with oxygen exchange, contributing to weakness and body aches.

 Frothy sputum is one of several symptoms that may indicate heart failure, seizures, hypertensive heart disease, pulmonary edema, near drowning, acute mountain sickness, or a rare but potentially deadly infection called (Bubonic, Pneumonic or Septicemic) plague (generally spread from rodents to humans).
 [6] When accompanied by choking, gagging, unusual pain, or abnormal heart rhythms, seek emergency care.